ristov/nids-alert-data/README.md

 SignatureID -- numerical signature ID

-SignatureMatchesPerDay -- average number of matches per day by the signature that produced the current alert group
+SignatureMatchesPerDay -- average number of matches per day by the signature that produced the current alert group (set to 0 if the signature has produced its first match less than 24 hours ago)

 AlertCount -- the number of alerts in the current alert group